 Our Group is principally engaged in the business of (i) licensing of broadcasting rights of TV series; (ii) investment in TV series as non-executive producer; and (iii) acting as distribution agent of TV series, which is conducted through our Consolidated Affiliated Entities.
-During the Track Record Period, we derived revenue from (i) licensing of broadcasting rights of TV series, (ii) distribution of broadcasting rights of TV series and (iii) net licence fee received from investment in TV series/film/web series as non-executive producer.
+During the Track Record Period, we derived revenue from (i) licensing of broadcasting rights of TV series, (ii) distribution service of TV series and (iii) income under co-financing arrangements.

-For each of FY2016, FY2017, FY2018 and 1H2019, we generated revenue of approximately RMB102.0 million, RMB99.3 million, RMB154.1 million and RMB145.3 million, respectively, of which approximately 99.5%, 93.0%, 90.0% and 94.6% was from licensing of broadcasting rights of TV series to our customers.
+For each of FY2016, FY2017 and FY2018, we generated revenue of approximately RMB102.0 million, RMB99.3 million and RMB154.1 million, respectively, of which approximately 99.5%, 93.0% and 90.0% was from licensing of broadcasting rights of TV series to our customers.